How to Read in Portuguese: Tips and Resources to Practice Your Newfound Skills

 One benefit you’ll notice is that your vocabulary will increase through reading.
 If you’ve never heard or seen a word before, how are you supposed to know it exists?
 By exposing yourself to reading materials, you’ll also be naturally growing your database of known words.

-You get the point: When you start reading more Portuguese materials and learning Portuguese reading techniques (such as how to turn those unknown words into known words), then you also start to build your vocabulary.
+When you start reading more Portuguese materials and learning Portuguese reading techniques (such as how to turn those unknown words into known words), then you also start to build your vocabulary.

 It introduces you to authentic (not textbook) Portuguese.